Jess2000/Devops_project/README.md

-# Chat application - final project
+# Devops final project

-*presentation, introduction, ...*
+This is our devops final project.

 ## Usage